-□ If requesting extension to multiple offices, note "see addendum" and include the requested information on Part 7 for each office location.
+If requesting extension to multiple offices, note "see addendum" and include the requested information on Part 7 for each office location.

-□ The applicant checked all appropriate boxes indicating that they attached the requested documents (see part III-VII for best practice tips for providing supporting documentation).

-□ Frequency with which Organization in Part 1 conducts inspections of proposed Extension Office (See part III for best practice tips for providing supporting documentation).
+- □ The applicant checked all appropriate boxes indicating that they attached the requested documents (see part III-VIII for best practice tips for providing supporting documentation). - □ Frequency with which Organization in Part 1 conducts inspections of proposed Extension Office - □ Joint operations - □ Joint management structure - □ Joint funding sources and financial oversight - □ Extension Office has access to the same legal resources as the Organization in Part 1